martimik/homelab-infrastructure-as-code/system-setup.md

 ### Static IP

-Configure a static ip for the target machine if inside local network, so ansible can be reliably deployed.
+If the machine you’re deploying to is on your local network, give it a fixed IP address so Ansible can always find it reliably.

 ## Pre-deployment tasks